 Recent years have seen many banks closing branches in a push to move services online, save money, and modernize the customer experience.
 Although this has proven convenient for simple transactions

 Metro Bank has defied this trend by taking banking to a new level of customer convenience, with branches open seven days a week and speedy service to suit the busy lifestyles of their customers.

 The in-branch customer experience is becoming a key

 A great example of a bank that has successfully leveraged data to build a better customer relationship is Zions Bank, based in the US.
 Zions Bank

 In an interview with American Banker, Senior Vice President Juan Carlos Judd explains how data analytics helps “the bank identify Hispanic consumers within its geographic footprint and see their education levels, home ownership, affluence and other factors.
 The bank then breaks the segment down into groups and identifies financial needs for each.”

 Based on these segmentation insights, Zions Bank has strengthened their customer relationships and have grown their Hispanic customer base 10-15% in the past few years.

-To learn more, check out our free Modern Banking research that surveyed 2000 consumers and outlines what they want from banks in 2019.
+To learn more, check out our free Modern Banking research that surveyed 2000 consumers and outlines what they want from banks.

 1 minute read